 How Did We Rate Basecamp?
 Our Research Explained

-Here at Tech.co, we have a team of researchers who spend their time conducting market research and creating testing frameworks for all the products and services we talk about.
-After they've created these frameworks, they take all of the top providers in a given industry out for a spin to see just how capable they are.
+Here at Tech.co, we conduct extensive market research into and create testing frameworks for all the products and services we talk about.
+After we've created these frameworks, we take all of the top providers in a given industry out for a spin to see just how capable they are.

-For this analysis of Basecamp Pricing and project management in general, our researchers focused on usability, pricing, features, customer support, and customer score.
+For this analysis of Basecamp's pricing and project management in general, we focused on ease of use, pricing, features, customer support, security, functionality, and integrations.
 These criteria were chosen because small businesses – as well as members of Tech.co's audience – identified them as key decision-making factors when buying software.
-The broad category “features” was further broken down into four sub-categories: task management, data visualization, workflow creation, and collaboration.
+The broad category “functionality” (i.e. features) was further broken down into four sub-categories: task management, data visualization, workflow creation, and collaboration.

 All of our rankings, comparisons, and reviews are based solely on data extracted from our usability tests and other research conducted by our team.
 Although Tech.co does have some commercial partnerships with providers that we conduct research into and subsequently write about, we always have – and always will be – editorially independent.